zk90/jekyll-1/lessons/normalizing-data.md

 ```

 The regular expression in the above code is the material inside the
-string, in other words W+.
-The W is shorthand for the class of
+string, in other words `W+`.
+The `W` is shorthand for the class of
-non-alphanumeric characters.
+*non-alphanumeric characters*.
 In a Python regular expression, the plus
-sign (+) matches one or more copies of a given character.
-The re.UNICODE
+sign (`+`) matches one or more copies of a given character.
+The
-tells the interpreter that we want to include characters from the
+`re.UNICODE` tells the interpreter that we want to include characters
-world’s other languages in our definition of “alphanumeric”, as well as
+from the world’s other languages in our definition of “alphanumeric”, as
-the A to Z, a to z and 0-9 of English.
-Regular expressions have to be
+well as the A to Z, a to z and 0-9 of English.
+Regular expressions have
-compiled before they can be used, which is what the rest of the
+to be *compiled* before they can be used, which is what the rest of the
 statement does.
 Don’t worry about understanding the compilation part
 right now.